prog4biol/pfb2019/pfb.md

 The advantages of writing classes and writing functions are very similar.

 When we write functions we group core Python functions and methods to create a unique collection statements that occur in a specific order.

-These new functions makes our code easier to read and to write, especially if you will use the function many times.
+These new functions make our code easier to read and to write, especially if you will use the function many times.

 A conceptual difference between a fucntion and a class is that a function usually does one thing, while a class will do many related things to help solve a problem.